imfht/vulnvps/README.md

 | 3306  | mysql fake password.
 Login: `root` `root` |                                                              |
 | 6379  | Redis unauth.                             |                                                              |
 | 21    | ftp fake password.
 Login: `test` `123456` |                                                              |

+## pre requirements
+This repo assume a local docker is running and is reachable.
+eg: run `docker search hello` you can get some output.

+## usage
+1. install docker.
+2. run `docker search hello` to see is docker works well.
+3. install requirements. `pip install -r requirements.txt`. (virtualenv is advised.)
+4. `python vuls.py` Rock and roll.

+This scripts only tested on my own vps.
+Waiting for your issue and pull request.